 Roughly 30 faculty members from a range of departments across campus contribute to the MNT program as advisers, mentors, and professors.

-The interdisciplinary STEM Education PhD program prepares students to be college faculty whose research on teaching and learning at the collegiate level and who can successfully teach at the undergraduate and graduate levels in their selected STEM discipline.
+The interdisciplinary Discipline-Based Education Research (DBER) PhD program prepares students to be college faculty.
+Graduates of the program will have a strong foundation of skills and knowledge to conduct research on teaching and learning at the collegiate level and will be ready to teach both undergraduate and graduate levels in their selected STEM discipline.